Dadangdut33/Screen-Translate/user_manual/readme.txt

 # Requirements
 - Tesseract, needed for the ocr.
 Install it with all the language pack.
 - LibreTranslate for offline translation (Optional).
-- Internet connection for the other engines (Needed if not using LibreTranslate).
+- Internet connection for translation if not using LibreTranslate.

 # Tutorial on How To Setup
 For visual instructions please take a look inside the user_manual folder